Title: Play the Game

 Suddenly, the sun bounced off the water, so bright it blinded him.

 He stopped grinning.
 Something was wrong.
 She still had not surfaced.

 "Mary?" he shouted now.
 He dove under, but couldn't see anything.
 He resurfaced and tried again, "Mary?
 MARY?"

 She was nowhere to be found.
-He splashed and dived, splashed and swam and hit the water as if that would make her reappear.
+He splashed and dived, splashed and swam and hit the water with open palms as if that would make her reappear.

 After several frightful minutes, he chanced a glance at the bank and he saw a crumpled Mary curled up and shivering.